arshpunia/arshpunia.github.io/content/posts/unityprefab.md

 I recently had to build for the use-case where a single scene in Unity would contain multiple video players.
 Each of these video players had to play/pause a video based on the position of the player relative to the respective `VideoPlayer` object [^1].

 Being the Unity n00b I am, I started small and worked with a regular VideoPlayer that displayed the video on a `RawImage`.
 The `VideoPlayer` and `RawImage` were rendering onto a `RenderTexture`.
-Once I had the spatial components working, I created a Prefab out of this structure[^2] and instantiated multiple copies of it onto a test scene.
+Once I had the spatial components working, I created a Prefab out of this structure and instantiated multiple copies of it onto a test scene.
 (Somewhat) unbenownst to me, all these copies were referencing the exact same `RenderTexture`.

 ### The Bug ###
 With the exception of one, none of the prefabs were responding to the player's position relative position.
 It's clear that they were _recognizing_ the player's position, and the respective condition was being triggered - somehow the `VideoPlayer.Play()` in that condition was not responding.